 Handcrafted in small batches, this velvety-smooth vegan coconut yogurt has a thick, creamy texture.
 Go for the tropical-inspired mango or the dessert-ready chocolate flavors for a lightly sweetened treat.

 The major grocery store chain sells almond milk-based yogurt under its store brand, Simple Truth.
-It comes in three flavors: Vanilla, Strawberry, and Plain.
+It comes in two flavors: Vanilla and Plain.

 Made from a base of cashews, rice, and coconut cream, this Canadian brand’s non-dairy yogurts are flavored with ingredients like real vanilla bean, coffee beans, whole fruit, and fresh lemon.